Learning to say No doesn’t make you out to be a Mean or Terrible Person~

 - I can do 5 pages of the report as long as you give me the data

-- If you start the project I will finish it
+- If you start the project I will help you finish it